baig/pandoc-csv2table/README.md

 # Pandoc csv2table Filter

-A Pandoc filter that replaces image links having *.csv extension with [Pandoc Table Markdown][tables].
+A Pandoc filter that replaces CSV content (either inside fenced code blocks or referenced CSV files) with [Pandoc Table Markdown][tables].

 ![A CSV file rendered to Markdown and PDF][png]